AymaneElmahi/AymaneElmahi/README.md

 - 🔭 I’m currently working on NLP and sport analysis.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python, R and C++.
 - 👯 I’m looking to collaborate on Python projects.
 - 🤔 I’m looking for help with pretty much anything you can help with.
 - 💬 Ask me about what you think i can help you with.